d0rich/th2-docs/content/getting-started/install-demo/create-env.md

-In th2, environment is called `infractructure schema` or just `schema`, it's created by the dedicated [infra-mgr](https://github.com/th2-net/th2-infra-mgr) component that watches for changes in the repositories and rolling out schemas from git repository to kubernetes.
+In th2, environment is called `infractructure schema` or just `schema`, it's created by the dedicated [infra-mgr](https://github.com/th2-net/th2-infra-mgr) component that monitors for changes in the repositories and rolling out schemas from git repository to kubernetes.

 {{% notice note %}}
 You already configured th2-infra-schema